 Laboratories Conducting Research Using Chemicals or Other Hazardous Materials

-Prior to using chemicals or other hazardous materials the laboratory PI must:
+Prior to using chemicals or other hazardous materials, the laboratory Principal Investigator must:

-- Review the handling,storage, and labeling of Hazardous Materials and Laboratory Safety in University’s Safety Manual
+- Review the handling, storage, and labeling of Hazardous Materials and Laboratory Safety in the University’s Safety Manual.

-- Document the following has been completed by anyone working in the laboratory:
+- Document the completion of the following by anyone working in the laboratory:

-- Develop a spill response plans specific to the activities in the laboratory
+- Spill response plans specific to the activities in the laboratory.

 Purchasing Laboratory Chemicals

-- All laboratory chemicals must be procured through University Chemical Stores, UCS will
+- All laboratory chemicals must be procured through University Chemical Stores (UCS).
+UCS will:

 Disposing of Chemical Wastes

-- When collecting waste in the laboratory follow the 4 L’s of collecting Hazardous Waste
+- When collecting waste in the laboratory, follow the Four L’s of Collecting Hazardous Waste.

 Laboratories Conducting Research Using or Servicing Electrical Equipment

-Only authorized and trained personnel may work on both energized AND de-energized high voltage (>50V) circuits or equipment All work must follow the University’s Electrical Safety Work Practices and Hazardous Energy Control Program.
+Only authorized and trained personnel may work on both energized AND de-energized high-voltage (i.e., more than 50 volts) circuits or equipment.
+All work must follow the University’s Electrical Safety Work Practices and Hazardous Energy Control Program.

 All electrical circuits must match the equipment/instrument manufacturer’s electrical requirements.
-If there are questions about these requirements, or if the circuitry needs modifications, contact Facilities Management through Maintenance Direct for assistance.
+If there are questions about these requirements, or if the circuitry needs modifications, contact Facilities Management through the Maintenance Direct portal for assistance.

 Other common laboratory electrical rules:

-- Ground-Fault Circuit Interrupter (GFCI) outlets are required if an electrical outlet is within 6 feet of a water source, in wet environments, and outdoor circuits.
+- Ground-Fault Circuit Interrupter (GFCI) outlets are required if an electrical outlet is within six feet of a water source, in wet environments, and when using outdoor circuits.

-- Extension Cords are only allowed for temporary (8 hours or less) portable equipment.
-Extension cords can not be used as a substitution for permanent circuits.
+- Extension Cords are only allowed for temporary (eight hours or less) portable equipment.
+Extension cords cannot be used as a substitution for permanent circuits.

 - Nothing may obstruct electrical panels (circuit breaker panels).
-A minimum of 3 feet of clearance is required for access to the panel.
+A minimum of three feet of clearance is required for access to the panel.

 - Equipment covers and instrument panels must remain in place when equipment is energized.